-Ma ndatory requirements/pre-qualification criteria Proponent's response 1.
-Are the services being requested part of the key services that the proponent Reference #1: has been performing as an organization?
-This must be supported by a list of at Reference #2: least two customer references for which similar service has currently or has been provided by the proponent.
-2. Is the proponent duly registered or does it have the legal basis/mandate as an Yes/No organization?
+Mano latory requirements/pre-qualification criteria Proponent's response 1 Are the services being requested part of the key services that the proponent Reference #1: has been performing as an organization?
+This must be supported by a list of Reference #2: at least two customer references for which similar service has currently or has been provided by the proponent.
+2 Is the proponent duly registered or does it have the legal basis/mandate as Yes/No an organization?
 [Please attach a copy of the official registration here].
-3. Has the proponent as an organization been in operation for at least five (5) Yes/No years 3 ?
-4. Does the proponent have a permanent office within the location area?
-Yes/No 5.
-Can UN Women conduct a site visit at a customer location in the location or area with a similar scope of work as the one described in this CFP?
-Yes/No 6.
-Fraud or other wrongdoing: Yes/No 0. i.
-Has the proponent, its employees, personnel, sub-contractor or sub- contractor's sub-contractor or sub-partner or sub-partner's partner been the subject of a finding of fraud or any other wrongdoing following an investigation conducted by UN Women, another United Nations entity or otherwise?
-OR ii.
-Is the proponent, its employees, personnel, sub-contractor or sub- contractor's sub-contractor or sub-partner or sub-partner's partner currently under investigation for fraud or any other wrongdoing by UN Women, another UN entity or otherwise?
-7. Sexual exploitation and abuse: Yes/No i.
-Has the proponent, its employees, personnel, sub-contractor or sub- contractor's sub-contractor or sub-partner or sub-partner's partner been the subject of any investigations and/or been charged for any misconduct related to sexual exploitation and abuse (SEA) 4 ?
-OR ii.
-Is the proponent, its employees, personnel, sub-contractor or sub- contractor's sub-contractor or sub-partner or sub-partner's partner currently under investigation for SEA by UN Women, another UN entity or otherwise?
-8. Has the proponent or any of its employees or personnel been placed on any Yes/No relevant sanctions list including as a minimum the Consolidated United Nations Security Council Sanctions List(s), United Nations Global Market Place Vendor ineligibility and any other donor sanction list that may be available for use, as L applicable?
-9. Has the proponent read and accepted the standards set out in section 3 of Yes/No ST/SGB/2003/13 "Special measures for protection from sexual exploitation and sexual abuse"?
+3 Has the proponent as an organization been in operation for at least five (5) years8?
+Yes/No 4 Does the proponent have a permanent office within the location area?
+Yes/No 5 Can UN Women conduct a site visit at a customer location or area with a similar scope of work as the one described in this CFP?
+Yes/No 6 Confirm that proponent has not been the subject of a finding of fraud or any other relevant misconduct following an investigation conducted by UN Women or another United Nations entity.
+The Proponent must indicate if it is currently under investigation for fraud or any other relevant Yes/No misconduct by UN Women or another United Nations entity and provide details of any such investigation 7 Confirm that proponent has not been the subject of any investigations and/or has not been charged for any misconduct related to sexual exploitation and abuse (SEA) 9 Yes/No 8 Confirm that proponent has not been placed on any relevant sanctions list including as a minimum the Consolidated United Nations Security Council Sanctions List(s) Yes/No 9 Has the proponent read and accepted the standards set out in section 3 of ST/SGB/2003/13 "Special measures for protection from sexual exploitation and sexual abuse"?
+Yes/No 10 Does the proponent acknowledge that SEA is strictly prohibited, and that UN Women will apply a policy of "zero tolerance" in respect to SEA of anyone including the proponent's employees, agents, sub-partners and subcontractors or any other persons engaged by the proponent to perform any services?
+Yes/No 11 Has the proponent reviewed and taken note of UN Women Anti-Fraud Policy (Annex B-6)?
+Yes/No